-Am I An Alcoholic: Questions to Ask Yourself
+Am I An Alcoholic?
+Answer These Questions to Find Out

 Alcohol abuse and addiction may not always manifest in obvious ways.
 Some individuals may notice that they consume more alcohol than intended or constantly think about their next drink.
 Meanwhile, others may depend on alcohol to manage stress or use it as a daily habit after work.